-4.1 Flight Category.
+- 4.1 Flight Category.
 All locally based aircraft operating within R421, Nowra Training Areas, and for the EAXA will be processed as VFR unless IFR or SVFR is specifically requested.
 All locally based helicopters may be cleared SVFR for operations in NWA Training Areas IAW FIHA ENR 1.2 Section 1.2.
-Pilots should be aware that SVFR due visibility may require increased separation and may not be available without lengthy delays.

-4.2 RPAS Flight Category.
-Whilst local RPAS operations are primarily conducted in VMC, defined RPAS in this instruction are to be considered IFR.

-4.3 Flight Notification.
-With the exception of aircraft intending to operate exclusively within the CIRA, or requiring special handling, eg SAR or MEDEVAC, all aircraft intending to fly within R421 require the submission of a flight plan and should utilise the template provided within Annex F.

-4.4 Aircraft taxiing for operations confined within the CIRA only shall contact Nowra SMC to pass their flight details and obtain clearance.
+Pilots should be aware that SVFR due visibility may require increased separation and may not be available without lengthy delays. - 4.2 RPAS Flight Category.
+Whilst local RPAS operations are primarily conducted in VMC, defined RPAS in this instruction are to be considered IFR. - 4.3 Flight Notification.
+With the exception of aircraft intending to operate exclusively within the CIRA, or requiring special handling, eg SAR or MEDEVAC, all aircraft intending to fly within R421 require the submission of a flight plan and should utilise the template provided within Annex F. - 4.4 Route field.
+Due to military ATC system limitations, aircrew are to avoid using latitude and longitude positions in flight plans; their use may result in delays to airways clearance issue.
+VFR/IFR waypoints or range/bearing from NWA are the preferred methods. - 4.5 Aircraft taxiing for operations confined within the CIRA only shall contact Nowra SMC to pass their flight details and obtain clearance.